 We may publicly express our concerns in the near future as, in our view, the information upon which the press release will be based is sufficiently reliable to indicate a matter warranting immediate attention.
 We also believe that the wider public should be alerted to the potential implications of the above-mentioned allegations.
-The press release will indicate that we have been in contact with your Excellency's Government's to clarify the issue/s in question.
+The press release will indicate that we have been in contact with your bank to clarify the issue/s in question.

-Please be informed that a letter on the same subject has also been sent to the Governments of Lao PDR and Thailand, as well as to other companies involved in the abovementioned allegations.
+Please be informed that a letter on the same subject has also been sent to the Governments of Lao PDR, Thailand, and to the Republic of Korea, as well as to other companies involved in the abovementioned allegations.

-Please accept, Excellency, the assurances of our highest consideration.
+Please accept, Mr. Bang, Moon-Kyu, the assurances of our highest consideration.